-Well kamra has finally caught up with the owners of Mugshots.com.
+Well, karma has finally caught up with the owners of Mugshots.com.
 Charges were filed against them in the state of California.
-These charges include cyber extortion, money laundering and identity theft.
+These charges include cyber extortion, money laundering, and identity theft.
 The site owners were residents of the shady state of Florida.
 The investigation was conducted by the Northern California Computer Crimes task force and now the California attorney general is pursuing the case against them They are being accused of profiting from the humiliation and misfortune of California residents that have been arrested.

 The affidavit details stories of a man called “K.H.” who was unable to find a job due to the fact his mugshot was appearing online when potential employers ran a preliminary search on him.
 Other stories include a woman who was unable to get a photo of her deceased husband removed without paying a fee.